yanyiyang2000/stm32-sched/README.md

 | Toolchain            | gcc                                      |
 | Build system         | cmake                                    |

-The project's source code is divided into two major directories:
+The project's source code is divided into three major directories:
-- The `CMSIS` directory contains header files and source code provided by [ARM](https://github.com/ARM-software/CMSIS_6/tree/main/CMSIS/Core) and [STMicroelectronics](https://github.com/STMicroelectronics/cmsis_device_l4) that are conforming to [CMSIS 6](https://arm-software.github.io/CMSIS_6/latest/General/index.html).
+- The `CMSIS` directory contains header files and source code provided by [Arm](https://github.com/ARM-software/CMSIS_6/tree/main/CMSIS/Core) and [STMicroelectronics](https://github.com/STMicroelectronics/cmsis_device_l4) that are conforming to [CMSIS 6](https://arm-software.github.io/CMSIS_6/latest/General/index.html).
-- The `User` directory contains header files and source code for the demonstractions and C runtime startup code (`crt0.S`).
+- The `User` directory contains header files and source code for the task scheduler implementation and C runtime startup code (`crt0.S`).
+- The `Demo` directory contains header files and source code for the demonstractions.

 # Prerequisites